So, you fancy trying some hot yoga?

 Maybe you already practice another yoga style like Hatha or Vinyasa or you have tried a hot yoga class and realised your mat isn’t up to scratch or isn’t suited to this new style of yoga?

 You probably know that yoga has been around for thousands of years.
-Early Yogis would not have used a yoga mat at all.
+Early yogis would not have used a mat at all.

 I sometimes use affiliate links.
 When you click these links, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.